Junior Eurovision Song Contest 2009: Participants

+Returning artists

+Even though the rules of Junior Eurovision at the time did not allow participation of returning artists, Macedonia's Sara Markoska was a backing vocalist and dancer for Rosica Kulakova and Dimitar Stojmenovski in 2007, and Sweden's Mimmi Sandén previously provided backing vocals for her sister Molly Sandén in 2006.

 Format

 Concept and logo

 Logo of the contest titled "Tree of life" is based on the artwork "Sunflower of life" by Maria Primachenko, a well known Ukrainian folk art painter.
 Creative design of the show was based on the logo of the contest, works and ideas of Primachenko as well as on the concept of the show, titled "For the joy of people".

 Presenters

 On 22 October 2009, it was revealed that Ani Lorak, Timur Miroshnychenko and Dmytro Borodin would be hosting the contest, with Borodin serving as the green room host.

 Contest overview

 The event took place on 21 November 2009 at 21:15 EET (20:15 CET).
 Thirteen countries participated, with the running order published on 13 October 2009.
 All the countries competing were eligible to vote with the jury and televote.
 The Netherlands won with 121 points, with Armenia and Russia, both of whom came second, completing the top three.
 Cyprus, Macedonia, and Romania occupied the bottom three positions.

 The show was opened by the children's ballet A6 and the Jazz-Step Dance Class of Volodymyr Shpudeyko; they were followed by the children's sports dancing ensemble Pulse.
-The interval acts included young acrobats Karyn Rudnycka and Yuriy Kuzynsky accompanied all participating contestants on stage, whilst Ani Lorak performed her Eurovision 2008 entry "Shady Lady".
+The interval acts included young acrobats Karyn Rudnycka and Yuriy Kuzynsky accompanying all participating contestants on stage, whilst Ani Lorak performed her Eurovision 2008 entry "Shady Lady".